 I have never been the type of person that enjoyed a good riddle.
 No riddles in any form.
-Not a crossword puzzle… sudoku… I don’t even play chess.
+Not chess… sudoku… I don’t even enjoy crossword puzzles.
 Riddles are not and never have been my “thing“.
 In grade school I even hated analogies on tests.

 So how is it that God saw something in me that I never saw a glimmer of in myself?
 I have been given, blessed with, had bestowed upon me…the ultimate riddle.
 And his name is Karsten.
 He is more than a riddle.
 More than an enigma.
 He is a labyrinth.
 The journey to help him may be barely escapable, even for me the one carrying him along the path.
 But, the thought of helping him…of saving him from any pain or discomfort or struggle that I can is incomparable, it compels me.